Clinical Experiences

 In order to be considered for the program all preceptor applicants must:

-- Complete a preceptor information form;
+- Complete our preceptor application;

 - Provide a clinical setting with appropriate clinical direction and immediate supervision